Youngest son: Sibling pairs

 The heroine of Diamonds and Toads is the younger of two sisters.

 A pair of siblings, whether a girl and a boy as in Hansel and Gretel or two girls as in Snow-White and Rose-Red or Kate Crackernuts, or two boys as in The Gold-Children, often features them as co-protagonists rather than as rivals.
 This is, in fact, the more common pattern when the children are of the opposite sex, or when they are boys (usually twin boys).

 The story of the "kind and unkind girls" often features a pair as rivals.
 They are more often stepsiblings than siblings, but as siblings, the younger is generally the favored, as in Diamonds and Toads or some variants of The Red Ettin.

-Brothers with a sister
+Brothers with a sister in

 In tales where the brothers had a sister, she is usually the heroine of the tale, as in The Seven Ravens, The Dancing Water, the Singing Apple, and the Speaking Bird (in the second generation), The Fair Fiorita, The Death of Koschei the Deathless, The Twelve Wild Ducks or The Blue Bird.
 Even in these tales, the youngest son may be set out: in The Seven Ravens, he is the first to guess that their sister has found them; in The Twelve Wild Ducks, he argues against his oldest brother, who wants to kill their sister as the cause of their misery.

 Sibling rivalry in fairy tales is, in general, a trait of same-sex siblings.